Hey there, time traveller!

 St. James constituency report

-Deanne Crothers is the NDP MLA for St. James.
+Deanne Crothers was the NDP MLA for St. James until 2016.